Social Prescribing

 Dietician

-The dietician can provide individualised dietary information for our patients.
-This can help you:
+The dieticians can provide individualised dietary information and plans for our patients aged 18 and over.
+They can help you:

 • Manage your diet better